asaintsever/open-vault-agent-injector/doc/Examples.md

 With the provided manifest below:

-- Vault authentication done using role `test-app-1` (value of `com.talend.application` label)
+- Vault authentication done using role `test-app-1` (value of `com.ovai.application` label)
 - secrets fetched from Vault's path `secret/test-app-1/test-app-1-svc` using default template
-- secrets to be stored into `/opt/talend/secrets/secrets.properties`
+- secrets to be stored into `/opt/ovai/secrets/secrets.properties`
-- as we specified *static* for `sidecar.vault.talend.org/secrets-type`, the secrets **will not be refreshed** but fetched only once
+- as we specified *static* for `ovai.asaintsever.org/secrets-type`, the secrets **will not be refreshed** but fetched only once

 ```yaml
 apiVersion: apps/v1